 Common presenting symptoms include nausea, confusion, tremor, sweating, palpitations, or hunger.
 Patients may present with a nonspecific clinical history.

 Documentation of a blood glucose <60 mg/dL with accompanying symptoms is crucial to diagnosing clinically significant hypoglycemia.

 Important causes to consider are iatrogenic or factitious hypoglycemia secondary to insulin or sulfonylurea use.
 Another common cause may be physiological reactive hypoglycemia.
 However, the most worrisome causes are insulinoma and tumor-related hypoglycemia.

 Preferred treatment for an insulinoma is surgical excision.

 Hypoglycemia is a clinical syndrome present when the blood glucose concentration falls below the normal fasting glucose range, generally <60 mg/dL.
 When glucose values drop below the normal fasting range, glucose meters are not accurate and laboratory serum or plasma testing is useful to confirm the actual blood sugar value.
 Whipple triad should be present in cases of true hypoglycemia: hypoglycemic symptoms, accompanying low blood glucose concentration, and resolution of symptoms after raising the blood glucose concentration to normal.

-This monograph covers non-diabetic hypoglycemia in adults.
+This topic covers non-diabetic hypoglycemia in adults.

 History and exam